South Street Seaport Museum

 New Exhibition: The Printed Port

 The Printed Port illuminates an industry central to the development of New York City: job printing.
 Printers were a mammoth force in the 19th-century Port of New York; they produced all manner of printed materials for the businesses flourishing on South Street, including those in the maritime trades.
-Bowne & Co. founded in 1775 and part of the South Street Seaport Museum since 1975, was one of hundreds of shops that made up characterized the seaport district.
-The exhibition features original and reproduced artifacts from the South Street Seaport Museum’s collection, including 19th-century and early-20th century printing presses.
+The South Street Seaport Museum’s printing office and stationers, Bowne & Co. was one of hundreds of shops that made up New York’s first neighborhood.
+The exhibition features original and reproduced artifacts from the South Street Seaport Museum’s collection, including working printing presses.
 A survey of printed ephemera presents the tools and techniques involved in their production.
-An iron-hand press made by R.Hoe & Co., and part of the Museum’s collection is activated daily, during live demonstrations and workshops hosted by the professional printing staff at Bowne & Co.
+The museum’s working collection artifacts are activated daily, where the professional printing staff at Bowne & Co. host live demonstrations and workshops.
+Entrance to this exhibit is included with Museum admission https://web.ovationtix.com/trs/pr/957100.

 Bowne & Co., Stationers, New York’s oldest operating business under the same name.
 Bowne & Co. was established by Robert Bowne in 1775 and grew as a financial printer throughout the 19th and 20th centuries.
 In 1975, Bowne & Co.
 Inc. partnered with the Seaport Museum to open a 19th-century-style print shop at 211 Water Street in the South Street Seaport Historic District.